 Entry Fee: Yes

-Covered by Passes?: Yes, Go Barcelona Pass (free entry) and Barcelona Card (discount)
+Covered by Passes: Free entry with the Go Barcelona Pass and discount with the Barcelona Card

-However, despite it not being a completed work, the work is very striking and combines many of Gaudí’s innovations into one single place such as the nave built without the use of buttresses or support walls, the shape of the church, the allusions to nature, the use of hyperbolic paraboloid vaults, and large hyperboloid stained glass windows.
+However, despite it not being a completed work, the building is very striking and combines many of Gaudí’s innovations into one single place, such as the nave built without the use of buttresses or support walls, the shape of the church, the allusions to nature, the use of hyperbolic paraboloid vaults, and large hyperboloid stained glass windows.

 Note that Colònia Güell is located outside of Barcelona but it makes for a great half day trip out of Barcelona.
 Colònia Güell is located in Santa Coloma de Cervelló and is easy to access by local FGC train, by car, or via a group bus tour, taking about 20-30 minutes to reach from central Barcelona.